TOD-theses/paper-T-RACE/main.typ

 === Manual analysis of attacks

 We manually evaluate the 19 attacks to check if the attacker gain and victim loss property holds.
-We perform following steps for each attack:
+We perform the following steps for each attack:

 + We manually parse the execution traces of the normal and reverse scenario for calls and events related to the attacker and victim accounts.
 + We compute the attacker gain and victim loss property based on these calls and events.